MarcinMoskala/ActivityStarter/README.md

 }
 ```

-Then will be generated also generators that does not contain them:
+Then additional generators with not all arguments will be created

 ```java
 MainActivityStarter.start(context);